Computer Science (CmSc) Classes

 375. Software Engineering.

 This course examines the formal process of software development.
 Topics include the software life cycle, project planning, requirements gathering and analysis, specifications, design paradigms, implementation, various testing strategies, security, and other current topics.
-Prerequisites: Computer Science 155 Fundamentals of Computing II and Computer Science/Computer Information Systems 255 Introduction to Database Systems.
+Prerequisites: Computer Science 155 Data Structures and Object-Oriented Programming and Computer Science/Computer Information Systems 255 Introduction to Database Systems.
 Taught in Fall of odd numbered years.
 Four credits.

 380. Independent Study in Computer Science.